 - Easily accessible mutual aid meetings (on or off campus).

-- Case management for recovery support.
+- Case management for recovery support and academic re-entry.

 - Academic support (i.e., formal or informal advising).